neocl/jamdict/docs/index.rst

 - Want to try out Jamdict package?
 Try `Jamdict online demo <https://replit.com/@tuananhle/jamdict-demo>`_
 - Want some useful code samples?
 See :ref:`recipes`.
 - Want to look deeper into the package?
 See :ref:`api_index`.
+- If you want to help developing Jamdict, please visit :ref:`contributing` page.

 Main features
 -------------